 COVID-19 has rapidly impacted global markets, and CMO’s the world over are scrambling to adjust their marketing strategies to meet the evolving needs of their customers.
 In what is undoubtedly a crisis situation, organisations have to be sure that the way in which they market themselves today accurately reflects their ethos, integrity and willingness to help their customers during this challenging period.

 So what should marketers do to ensure that customers remain aligned with their brand despite the volatility of consumer sentiment?
-Here are 5 tips.
+Here are 5 tips for improving your marketing strategies during covid-19 and helping your business thrive.

 Listen to what your customers have to say and how they behave